Contractive coupling rates and curvature lower bounds for Markov chains: Coupling rates and curvature lower bound

 \section{Coupling rates and curvature lower bound}

 Coupling rates were introduced by Conforti in \cite{con-2022} as a tool to establish convex Sobolev inequalities.
-They are a modifications of the usual notion of coupling, and they apply to continuous time Markov chains.
-Roughly speaking, they are a way of letting the generator $L$ act at the same time on two different states in a way that is consistent with equation \eqref{eq:generator} when one looks separately at the two states.
-More precisely, for any $\eta\in \Omega$ and $\sigma \in G$, we consider coupling rates between the neighbouring state $\eta, \sigma \eta$ in the form of a function $\ccpl(\eta,\sigma\eta,\cdot,\cdot)\colon G\times G \to \R_{\geq0}$ such that
+They are a modification of the usual notion of coupling, and they apply to continuous time Markov chains.
+Roughly speaking, they are a way of letting the generator $L$ act at the same time at two different states, in a way that is consistent with equation \eqref{eq:generator} when one looks separately at the two states.
+More precisely, for any pair of different states $\eta, \bar{\eta} \in \Omega$, we consider coupling rates between them in the form of a function $\ccpl(\eta,\bar\eta,\cdot,\cdot)\colon G^*\times G^* \to \R_{\geq0}$ such that

+It can be seen easily seen that, for any fixed states $\eta\neq \bar \eta$, coupling rates between them always exist; for example, one can consider the ``product coupling rates'', constructed as follows.
+Suppose without loss of generality (otherwise, exchange the role of $\eta,\bar \eta$) that